pingcap/blog/tidb-5.3-delivering-enhancements-for-data-intensive-applications.md

 You can use TiDB temporary tables to simplify your business logic.
 For example, you can:

-* Cache an application’s temporary data.
+* Cache an application's temporary data.
 When calculation completes, the data is dumped to the ordinary table, and the temporary table is automatically released.
 * Perform multiple data manipulation language (DML) operations on the same temporary data in a short period of time.
 * Import and update intermediate temporary data in batches.